sbusso/rubynaut.net/hire_me.md

 </center>
 Web Entrepreneur, Rails developer since early versions.
 Programming addict since school.
 Full stack aware with a wide range of technical skills and business oriented.
 I will bring you more than just coding.
 I'm solution finder and implied in your projects.

 I like to work on inovative project, analyse ideas and build solutions.
 Available as a developer, lead developer or consultant.
-I've been ScrumMaster for 3 years and ambrace agility.
+I've been ScrumMaster for 3 years and embrace agility.

 * Your business is to bring a commercial product to market,
 * you think _Lean_ Startup, not Twitter or Facebook,